teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 For more creative and original games, the question isn't whether the games are identical, it's whether the clone is "substantially similar" to the original.
 This is where copyright law gets murky.
 Copyright infringement isn't just about *how much* of the original game was copied, it's about *what types* of games elements were copied.

 Copyright protects *creative expression*, but never *ideas*.
 Lawyers call this the **idea/expression dichotomy**.
 This policy of free ideas is so powerful that if the idea and its expression are inseparable, then the idea drags it's expression into the public domain.
 This is the **merger rule**.
 Copyright can't protect **useful articles** like a trackball controller.
-Finally, copyright never protects cliches or common tropes.
+Finally, copyright does not protect (or provides only thin protection to) cliches or common tropes.
 This is the **scènes à faire** doctrine (French for "that which must be done").

 The "substantial similarity" test involves (1) filtering away all ideas and cliches, and then (2) comparing the remaining creative expression in the two games.
 If you think creative expression in the second game is "substantially similar" to the original (and if you were sitting on a federal jury), then the clone would infringe the original's copyright.
-Examples might be helpful.
+Examples might help.

 - - -